What injuries are sustained by road users in collisions and how can the information be used to improve the safety of new vehicles?

 Funded by: Innovate UK

-The project focuses on developing a crash detector for accident reconstruction and whiplash claim management, which is partially relevant to improving the safety of new vehicles.
+The project focuses on developing a crash detector for accident reconstruction and whiplash claim management, which directly addresses the injuries sustained by road users in collisions and how to improve safety of new vehicles.